merrysutijono/my-react-app/README.md

-Before proceeding with the instructions below, please fork this repository or download the files in this repository so that it is accessible on your desktop computer or laptop :-)
+Before you proceed with the instructions below, please fork this repository or download the files in this repository so that it is accessible on your desktop computer or laptop :-)

 # How to view this React App:
 - Install [node.js and npm](https://nodejs.org/en/download).